-WASHINGTON, Sept 18 (Reuters) - The Federal Reserve is expected to begin its long retreat from ultra-easy monetary policy on Wednesday by announcing a small reduction in its bond buying, while stressing that benchmark U.S. interest rates will remain near zero for a long time.
+WASHINGTON, Sept 17 (Reuters) - The U.S. Federal Reserve is expected to begin its long retreat from ultra-easy monetary policy on Wednesday by announcing a small reduction in its bond buying, while stressing that interest rates will remain near zero for a long time to come.

-That would take them to $75 billion and signal the beginning of the end to an unprecedented episode of monetary expansion that has been felt worldwide.
+Most economists expect the Fed to scale back its monthly purchases by a modest $10 billion, taking them to $75 billion and signaling the beginning of the end to an unprecedented episode of monetary expansion that has been felt worldwide.

 “It is an important milestone ... juxtaposed against five years ago, when the Fed began the huge expansion of its balance sheet,” said Carl Tannenbaum, chief economist at Northern Trust in Chicago.
 “This is going to be the first step, potentially, in a very, very long walk.”